logicalclocks/hopsworks/docs/admin/ldap/configure-server.md

 # Configure Server for LDAP and Kerberos

-LDAP and Kerberos integration need some configuration in [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition.
+LDAP and Kerberos integration need some configuration in the [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition used to deploy your hopsworks cluster.

 ## Server Configuration for LDAP